MitchellZahn/learningcpp/projects/005-inputAndOutput/README.md

 ---

 ## Advantages of This Lesson
-1. **User Interaction**: Learned how to take user input and display results dynamically.
+1. **User Interaction**: Learnt how to take user input and display results dynamically.
 2. **Understanding Streams**: Gained knowledge of how data flows in and out of a program using input and output streams.
 3. **Efficiency Awareness**: Understood the importance of buffering and when to use `std::endl` or `'\n'`.
 4. **Syntax Confidence**: Became comfortable with the use of `<<` and `>>` operators in programs.